petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

-Because a project's inputs, process definitions, and outputs will change over time, and those outputs will be delivered at different point along the life of the project, it's important to keep a history of changes.
+Because a project's inputs, process definitions, and outputs will change over time, and those outputs will be delivered at different point along the project lifecycle, it's important to keep a history of changes.
-Version control is also critical for collaboration, allowing people to work concurrently on the same files, i.e., not needing to wait for each other like an assembly line.
+This history is managed by doing _version control_, which is also critical for collaboration, allowing people to work concurrently on the same files, i.e., not needing to wait for each other like an assembly line.

-Seasoned and somewhat elitist software engineers will say "let them use Git!"
+Seasoned (and probably elitist) software engineers will say "let them use Git!"
 However, besides being notoriously complex and difficult to learn, Git is also not ideal for large files or binary files that change often, which will almost certainly be present in a research project.